-Members of the Workforce are trained to prevent and required to report activities or events with the potential to cause environmental harm.
-Spill prevention is stressed in corporate trainings: ESH100, ES&H Awareness; SW100, Stormwater Pollution Prevention Training; SW200, Stormwater Discharges from Industrial Sites; and in corporate procedures: ISS100.6.1, Prepare for and Manage Emergencies; ESH100.4.RPT.4, Report Environmental Releases; ESH100.2.ENV.4, Manage Oil and Fuel Storage; and ESH100.2.ENV.10, Manage Surface and Stormwater Discharges.
+Members of the Workforce are required to report and take preventative training for activities and events that have potential to cause environmental harm.
+Spill prevention is stressed in corporate trainings: ESH100, ES&H Awareness; SW100, Stormwater Pollution Prevention Training; SW200, Stormwater Discharges from Industrial Sites; in ESH001, Environment, Safety, and Health Policy; and in several sections of MN471022, ES&H Manual: "Environmental Release Reporting," "ES&H Reporting," "Oil and Fuel Storage," and "Surface and Stormwater Discharges."

-Spill kits are maintained on NPDES-permitted construction and industrial sites, and are equipped to address the types and quantities of chemicals stored on-site.
-Personnel are required to be familiar with the types of chemicals stored on-site and their locations; the locations of on-site or nearby drains, inlets, and/or water bodies; and the location of the on-site spill kit(s).
+Spill kits are maintained on NPDES-permitted construction and industrial sites and are equipped to address the types and quantities of chemicals stored at that activity area.
+Personnel are required to be familiar with the types and locations of chemicals and locations of spill kits at their work-place.
+Training and procedures also require that personnel be aware of the locations of on-site or nearby drains, inlets, and/or water bodies.

-Industrial activity areas have site-specific spill response plans.
-There is a facility-wide SPCC Plan that provides detailed guidance to owners and operators of oil-containing equipment and describes mitigation controls and procedures used at SNL/NM to reduce the potential for any inadvertent discharge of oil from reaching WOTUS.
+Site-specific spill response plans at industrial activity areas at SNL/NM address management of oil, grease and other petroleum products.
+In addition, the facility-wide SPCC Plan provides detailed guidance to owners and operators of oil-containing equipment and describes mitigation controls and procedures used at SNL/NM to reduce the potential for any inadvertent discharge of oil from reaching WOTUS.
 The Plan includes measures to prevent oil discharges and to mitigate the impacts of a discharge in a safe, effective, and timely manner.
-In the event of a release, a sophisticated system of containment facilities, trained response staff, and emergency equipment is in place to prevent pollutants from entering the stormwater drainage system and/or discharging off-site.
+In the event of a release, several layers of protection are in place to prevent pollutants from entering the stormwater drainage system and/or discharging off-site - including an engineered system of containment facilities, trained response staff, and emergency equipment.